How to Overcome the 3 Biggest Marketing Challenges Facing the Financial Industry

 If traditional firms can begin to utilize their data to identify key customer behaviors and insights to provide a more personalized customer journey, they will start to regain a competitive advantage over the disruptors.

-Identifying how best to embrace digital
+Challenge #3: Determine the best way to embrace digital

 Digital creates a number of opportunities for the financial services industry in terms of customer acquisition and retention.
 However, the relationship between large financial institutions and digital is often fraught with difficulties, due to the amount of planning, compliance and internal factors to consider.